Legacy Data Models in UML etc. can be Recycled into Graph Data Models

-Why waste time on remodeling the same data again, because you change platform?
+Why waste time remodeling the same data again, because you change platform?
 Explore how to auto-generate graph data models (for Neo4j) from legacy data models in UML, XML, ERD, concept maps and other formats.
 And it includes a design of a metadata repository giving you full scale control.

-Below you see thumbnails for the 6 different contexts supported so far:
+There are 7 different contexts supported so far:

 - A Concept Map (CmapTools, CXL/XML format)

 - An OASIS OData CSDL Definition XML-file